Caloric Feeding for Puppies

 Daily Energy Requirements (DER) for Puppies

 As mentioned under the section titled Puppies Eat to Meet Their Daily Energy Requirements, a puppy’s DER is composed of their Maintenance Energy Requirements (MER) and their Growth Energy Requirements (GER).
-Remember that MER represents the amount of kCals needed for a puppy to maintain their ideal weight based on their current life stage & their activity level.
-GER represents the amount of kCals needed for a puppy to grow based on their current phase of growth stage.
+Remember that MER represents the amount of kCals needed for a puppy to maintain their ideal weight.
+GER represents the amount of kCals needed for a puppy to grow based on their current phase of growth.

-Allometric Formula for Determining Metabolizable Maintenance Energy Requirements for Puppies
+Biomath Formula for Determining Metabolizable Maintenance Energy Requirements for Puppies (MER)

 MER = 130 x (body weight in kilograms)0.75 (Typical Puppies)

-Allometric Formula for Determining Metabolizable Growth Energy Requirements for Puppies
+Biomath Formula for Determining Metabolizable Growth Energy Requirements for Puppies (GER)

 GER = MER x the appropriate adjustment factor